nextflow-io/nextflow/docs/process.rst

 Output 'tuple' of values
 ------------------------

-The ``tuple`` qualifier allows to send multiple values into a single channel.
+The ``tuple`` qualifier allows you to send multiple values into a single channel.
 This feature is useful when you need to `group together` the results of multiple executions of the same process, as shown in the following example::